 This fund was established by the community in 1972, in memory of John Stephen Rasmussen, a 21-year-old student who lost his life in a fire while in the act of saving others.
 He was posthumously awarded a Carnegie Medal.
 Students may borrow, twice each Term, interest free, sums (funds permitting) for a period not to exceed 45 days.
-Applicants should present a valid Christopher Newport University student ID card when they apply to the Office of Student Accounts.
+Applicants should be in good standing and present a valid Christopher Newport University student ID card when they apply to the Office of Student Accounts.